October 6, 2018 in Tokyo, Japan

 With a special challenge match against each other set to open the 10/8 show, reigning ICE Cross Infinity champion Tsukasa Fujimoto and Risa Sera faced off in tag action here teaming with Akane Fujita and Maika Ozaki respectively.
 I liked these teams and the chemistry between the four a great deal.
 Fast paced, exciting action from this one with several really cool counters worked in.
 Tsukka’s team picked up the win and momentum going into 10/8.

-In the main event, Mochi Miyagi & Kyuuri faced Tsukushi & Giulia.
+In the main event, Mochi Miyagi & Kyuri faced Tsukushi & Giulia.
 International Ribbon tag team champions The Lovely Butchers (Mochi & her regular partner Hamuko Hoshi) would be defending in the main event of the 10/8 show against This Is Ice Ribbon (Tsukushi & Kurumi Hiiragi, who vacated the belts when Tsukushi had her hiatus and career reset last year).
-There was a lot of tension between the impending tag title opponents, with Kyuuri and Giulia’s involvement breaking things up a bit to let the anticipation grow.
+There was a lot of tension between the impending tag title opponents, with Kyuri and Giulia’s involvement breaking things up a bit to let the anticipation grow.

 During the post show roundtable Mochi and Tsukushi got in each others faces, and Mochi pissed Tsukushi off so much she bailed to the back and never came back out for merchandise/photos or anything after the show.
 Really nice job building the feud going into an important title match.